 Nursemaid's elbow is nothing to freak out about.
 Here's what parents need to know.

 Swinging their kids by their wrists for fun or pulling them out of the street for their safety is a normal occurrence in parenthood.
-However, having their arm go limp suddenly is extremely alarming, but rest assured it’s incredibly common in children and it’s not even a fully dislocated elbow, even if it very much resembles one.
+However, having their arm go limp suddenly is extremely alarming.
+Rest assured that it’s incredibly common in children, and it’s not even a fully dislocated elbow, even if it very much resembles one.
 It’s nursemaid’s elbow, otherwise known as a pulled elbow or radial head subluxation.
-It’s not typically painful, has no known long-term consequences, and it mostly just scares the hell out of moms and dads.
-The only issue is that children cannot usually use that arm until someone pops it back into place, Dr. Jennifer Weiss of the American Academy of Orthopedic Surgeons explains.

 Nursemaid’s elbow is not the same thing as a dislocated elbow, although it’s close.
-Rather, a radial head subluxation occurs when the bone called the radius begins to dislocate from the elbow joint, but stops short.
+Rather, it occurs when the bone, called the radius, begins to dislocate from the elbow joint, but stops short.

 “There’s a joint in the elbow, made up of three little bones, and one of the bones is called the radius,” Weiss says.
 “The radius subluxes, or moves around the joint, but it doesn’t dislocate or come out.”

 It’s usually an adult’s fault.
 Parents swinging or yanking their kids by the wrist seldom realize that the relatively benign, parental gesture can sublux a radius like nothing else.
 “A kid gets pulled, most commonly because a parent is trying to have fun,” Weiss says.
 “A parent pulls the child by the wrist or picks them up and throws them around, and then the radius can sublux in the joint.”